caiiiycuk/js-dos/v7/docs/contributing-emulators-ui.md

 ```

 Let's understand how [layers](mobile-support.md) are implemented in js-dos.
-First of all, layers have special configuration that stored in `jsdos.json` file, it's looks
+First, layers have special configuration that stored in `jsdos.json` file, it's looks
 like:

 ```json